searchspring/snap/docs/TEMPLATES_CONFIG.md

 | `config.language` | Language code for localization | String | 'en' |
 | `config.currency` | Currency code for pricing | String | 'usd' |

-The `config.config` object defines the Searchspring siteId and current localization to be used.
+The `config` object defines the Searchspring siteId and current localization to be used.

 If a `siteId` is not provided, the siteId found on the `bundle.js` url path will be used.
-For example `8uyt2m` will be used if the page contains the following script and siteId is omitted from `config.config.siteId`:
+For example `8uyt2m` will be used if the page contains the following script and siteId is omitted from `config.siteId`:

 ```
 <script src="https://snapui.searchspring.io/8uyt2m/bundle.js" id="searchspring-context"></script>